 The full text of the proposed amendments to the California custody rule is available here.
-Comments on the proposed revisions are due by August 5, 2011 and may be submitted to firstname.lastname@example.org.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+Comments on the proposed revisions are due by August 5, 2011, and maybe submitted to email@example.com.
+For additional information, contact us at (619) 278-0020 to schedule your consultation.